akeneo/pim-helpcenter/content/md/productivity/proposals-workflow.md

 # Statuses of products

-In the case you only have an [edit right though you user groups on a product](/articles/access-rights-on-products.html#rights-depending-on-the-categories), two more product information are displayed in the `Product infos` left panel in the product form:
+In the case you only have an [edit right on a product depending on its categorization](/articles/access-rights-on-products.html#rights-depending-on-the-categories), two more product information are displayed in the `Product infos` left panel in the product form:
 - `Owner groups`: the name(s) of the user group(s) that own the product
 - `Draft status`: the status of the product form